Research Project

 • Targeted observation campaigns have provided valuable data and knowledge on low-level clouds and aerosol composition that cannot be derived from satellite observations.

-• Alongside satellite datasets, these in-situ observations have been used to evaluate the performance and sensitivity of the NZESM over NZ and the Southern Ocean, comparing them with the presence and composition of aerosols and resulting clouds that are simulated in the model.
+• Alongside satellite datasets, these in-situ observations were used to evaluate the performance and sensitivity of the NZESM over NZ and the Southern Ocean, comparing them with the presence and composition of aerosols and resulting clouds that are simulated in the model.

 How this research is being used:

 • A ground-based LIDAR simulator developed in this project to enable “apples-to-apples” comparisons between models and observations is available as a creative commons-licenced community product.
-The team is working with instrument technology collaborators to enhance and promote uptake of this tool in the scientific community.
+The team worked with instrument technology collaborators to enhance and promote uptake of this tool in the scientific community.

-• This research is working in close collaboration with the Modelling Clouds and Aerosols projects to implement model improvements to the NZESM.
+• This research has worked in close collaboration with the Modelling Clouds and Aerosols projects to implement model improvements to the NZESM.

 In the media: